keycloak/keycloak/testsuite/integration-arquillian/README.md

  * Allows to skip loading disabled containers based on `enabled` config property in `arquillian.xml`.
 * Custom extension
  * `ContainersTestEnricher` - Handles lifecycles of auth-server and app-server.
- * `CustomUndertowContainer` - Custom undertow conatiner adapter.
+ * `CustomUndertowContainer` - A custom container controller for JAX-RS-enabled Undertow with Keycloak Server.
  * `DeploymentArchiveProcessor` - Modifies adapter config before deployment on app server based on relative/non-relative scenario.
  * `URLProvider` - Fixes URLs injected by Arquillian which contain 127.0.0.1 instead of localhost.
  * `JiraTestExecutionDecider` - Skipping tests for unresolved JIRAs.